cheliotk/unity_abm_framework/README.md

 Example models demonstrating ABMU applicability are provided in the project, in the [Examples](Assets/abm_framework/Examples) folder.
 Six example models are included:

-- The simple random movement model used in this document.
+- The simple random movement model used in [the tutorial](../../wiki/Using-ABMU).
 - A **Neighbour Detection** model, where randomly wandering agents alter their speed and size based on the number of other agents in their neighbourhood.
 - An implementation of Reynolds' (1987) [3D Boids model](http://www.red3d.com/cwr/boids/) ([ref](https://doi.org/10.1145/37401.37406))
 - Schelling's (1971) [Segregation model](http://nifty.stanford.edu/2014/mccown-schelling-model-segregation/) ([ref](https://doi.org/10.1080/0022250X.1971.9989794)), adapted to run in 3D space